gephi/gephi-plugins/README.md

 Dependencies are configured in the `<dependencies>` section in the plugin folder's `pom.xml`.
 Each dependency has a `groupId`, an `artifactId` and a `version`.
 There are three types of dependencies a plugin can have: an external library, a Gephi module or a Netbeans module.

-The list of Gephi and Netbeans dependencies one can use can be found in the `modules/pom.xml` file.
+The list of Gephi and Netbeans dependencies one can use can be found in the parent POM, which you can browse [here](https://github.com/gephi/gephi-plugins/blob/6136ba8427349aa16c4f4b94265267fc3de0e767/modules/pom.xml#L76).
 All possible dependencies are listed in the `<dependencyManagement>` section.
-Because each plugin module inherits from this parent pom the version can be omitted when the dependency is set.
+Because each plugin module already inherits the version from this parent pom, it can be omitted.
 For instance, this is how a plugin depends on `GraphAPI` and Netbeans's `Lookup`.

 ```
 <dependencies>